-4.1 Manufacturing Plants

-In general, manufacturing plants are not subject to a separate authorisation from the related product approvals, although they must be registered with the FDA (and the products produced at the facility must be listed as associated with the establishment).
+4.1 Requirement for Authorisation for Manufacturing Plants of Pharmaceutical and Medical Devices although they must be registered with the FDA (and the products produced at the facility must be listed as associated with the establishment).
 Moreover, in most cases the FDA will conduct a pre-approval inspection of the facility before approving a drug or device, and such establishments are also subject to both routine (typically every two years) and for cause (eg, in response to a product defect and recall) inspections.